openstack/releases/doc/source/reference/process.rst

     changes should be added there to make sure the consumers of your release notes see them.

-    Finally, if you haven't proposed $series cycle-highlights yet, you are already late to the party.
-Please see $email for details.

     Upcoming Deadlines & Dates
     --------------------------